-This course provides an introduction to measure theory and probability.
-The course will focus on some basic concepts in theoretical probability which are important for students to do research in actuarial science, probability and statistics.
-Contents include: sigma-algebra, measurable space, measure and probability, measure space and probability space, measurable functions, random variables, integration theory, characteristic functions, convergence of random variables, conditional expectations, martingales.
+This course provides an introduction to measure theory and probability, with focus on mathematical concepts in probability important for students to conduct research in probability, statistics and actuarial science.
+Contents include sigma-algebra, measurable spaces, measures and probability measures, measurable functions, random variables, integration theory, characteristic functions, modes of convergence of random variables, conditional expectations, martingales.